 The Bureau is responsible for two Rebuild By Design projects and the Stormwater Infrastructure Toolkit.

 The United States Department of Housing and Urban Development launched the Rebuild by Design (RBD) competition in the summer of 2013 to develop ideas to improve physical, ecological, economic, and social resilience in regions affected by Superstorm Sandy.
 The competition sought to promote innovation by developing flexible solutions that would increase regional resilience.
 There were six winning concepts for the Housing and Urban Development’s Rebuild by Design competition, two of which were awarded to the State of New Jersey.

-The Bureau of Flood Resilience is responsible for two Rebuild by Design (RBD) projects on the Hudson River and in the Meadowlands with $380 million to protect municipalities from flooding.
+The Bureau of Climate Resilience Design and Engineering, under the New Jersey Department of Environmental Protection’s Climate and Flood Resilience Program, is responsible for two RBD projects, one on the Hudson River and the other in the Meadowlands, using $380 million to protect municipalities from flooding.

 On June 2nd 2014, the United States Department of Housing and Urban Development announced that a design concept for the Rebuild by Design Meadowlands area near Little Ferry, Teterboro, Moonachie, South Hackensack and Carlstadt was allocated $150 million towards the design and construction of a solution that will reduce flooding risks and enhance resiliency in this area.
 This project aims to improve stormwater drainage from heavy rain events in low and moderate income areas furthering the State’s environmental justice initiative.
 The Department of Housing and Urban Development awarded $230 million to the municipalities of Hoboken, Weehawken and Jersey City for the RBD Hudson River Project to protect from coastal storm surge events.
 Both projects are currently in design phases.